armory/docs-cdaas/content/en/deployment/overview.md

 For more details as to what deployment strategies are and how they differ, please see our [overview on the subject]({{< ref "deployment/strategies/overview" >}})

+CD-as-a-Service offers two distinct deployment strategies:

-#### The Canary Strategy
+* Canary

   A canary deployment involves releasing a new software version to a small subset of users or systems while leaving the majority on the current version.
 This strategy allows for real-world testing and monitoring of the new version's performance and stability.
 If the canary users experience positive results, the new version can be gradually rolled out to a wider audience.

-For more details on Canary deployments and how to configure them, you can reference the [canary strategy documentation]({{< ref "deployment/strategies/canary" >}})

-#### The Blue-Green Strategy
+* Blue/Green

-In a blue-green deployment, two identical environments, blue and green, are maintained.
-The blue environment represents the current production version, while the green environment represents the new version being deployed.
-The new version is deployed and tested in the green environment, and once validated, traffic is routed to green instead of blue.
+  In a blue/green deployment, you maintain two identical environments, blue and green.
+The blue environment represents the current production version, while the green environment represents the new version that is being deployed.
+The new version is deployed and tested in the green environment, and once validated, CD-as-a-Service routes traffic is to green instead of blue.
 This strategy minimizes downtime and provides a quick rollback option if issues arise.

-For more details on blue-green deployments and how to configure them, you can reference the [blue-green strategy documentation]({{< ref "deployment/strategies/blue-green" >}})
+For more details as to what deployment strategies are and how they differ, see ({{< linkWithTitle "deployment/strategies/overview.md" >}}).